ArgonDesign/alogic/doc/srams.md

 ### Combinatorially driven vs registered SRAMs

-The difference between combinatorially driven SRAMs and registered SRAMs is important.
+The difference between combinationally driven SRAMs and registered SRAMs is important.

-Combinatorially driven SRAMs have their inputs (that is the `ce`, `we`, `addr` and `wdata` signals) potentially driven from combinatorial circuits based on local entity state.
+Combinatorially driven SRAMs have their inputs (that is the `ce`, `we`, `addr` and `wdata` signals) potentially driven from combinational circuits based on local entity state.
 Whether this is acceptable from a timing perspective is dependent on the design and the physical SRAM implementation.
-The `.read` and `.write` methods of combinatorially driven SRAMs drive the input signals of the SRAM directly.
+The `.read` and `.write` methods of combinationally driven SRAMs drive the input signals of the SRAM directly.

 Inputs to registered SRAMs are driven from a set of local registers, and the